peihaowang/LittleGrapher/README.md

 [Check here to download and install Python3.](https://www.python.org/downloads/)

-After you install Python3, you may need to configure the site-packages involved.
+After you install Python3, you may need to install the third-party dependencies.
 Python3 provides ```pip3``` tool to help you install and manage your site-packages.
 Also see: https://docs.python.org/3/installing/index.html

 First you need to install PyQt5 on your computer.
 Input the following command into your terminal: